 Passenger vehicle and light-duty fleet drivers have become accustomed to idling vehicles for a number of reasons.
 Many drivers do not make the connection between idle time, increased emissions, and wasted fuel.
-Changing driver behavior and applying idle reduction technologies can help save fuel, reduce emissions, and save money.
+Changing driver behavior and using idle reduction technologies can help save fuel, reduce emissions, and save money.

 Modify Driver Behavior

 For passenger cars, the primary idle reduction strategy is to turn the vehicle off when parked or stopped for more than a few seconds (except in traffic).
 Drivers can also:

 - Avoid using a remote vehicle starter, which encourages unnecessary idling.

 - Avoid using drive-throughs.
 Walk inside instead.

 - Obey no-idle zones at schools and other locations.

 - Consider the purchase of an electric drive vehicle or one with stop/start technology, which limits idling at traffic stops and while waiting in queue.

 Light-duty vehicles include passenger cars, and fleet vehicles like livery vehicles and taxis.
 For passenger cars that must stand for long periods, such as cabs, limousines, and police cars, auxiliary power systems and air heaters are good alternatives to idling.

 Auxiliary power systems provide heating, cooling, and electronic device power without running the vehicle's engine.
 These systems are useful for police vehicles, which require power for comfort, communications, emergency lighting, and HVAC while stopped.
 Such systems can consist of batteries, fuel cells, or small engines.